James McGowan Ensemble THREADS OF FATE

 This time, McGowan wanted to create an ensemble that represents classical string chamber music, sometimes orchestral, other times more like a big band, but always theatrical.
 I found it challenging to find the contemporary jazz aspect in this musical production.

 However, the tide turned on a tune called, “Alone in the Dark” that featured Mike Tremblay playing an emotional tenor saxophone solo.
 I enjoyed his performance but wondered if he was improvising or reading his solo note for note.
 “Second Chance” began sounding like jazz with Rich Page’s alto saxophone at the top of the arrangement soloing over the string section.
 Page’s solo was quite soulful and jazzy.
-But McGowen’s arrangement soon directed the attention back to the Despoax String Quartet.
+But McGowen’s arrangement soon directed the attention back to the Despax String Quartet.

 A song called “People Pleaser” was definitely a shuffle jazz tune, featuring Cal McGowan on an impressive cello solo.
 This time, Rich Page plays clarinet and Mike Tremblay’s flute is a sweet addition to this slow swing.